sdondley/Dist-Zilla-for-Beginners/intro.md

 to keep on top of important bookkeeping tasks.
 For example, there are many requirements for building the files CPAN wants to see in your distribution.
 A lot of your documentation will probably have boilerplate language that you’ll want to copy from other sources and paste into your document.
-You’ll also need a ensure you update your software version numbers.
+You also have to update your software's version numbers.
 You’ll probably want to maintain your module in a git repository and coordinate releases to the repository with your copy of the module on CPAN.
 And before uploading your modules to CPAN, you’ll want to be sure to remember to test your module.
 And don’t forget to update your CHANGE log, documentation, and tests to keep up with new features.

 You get the idea.
 There are dozens, if not hundreds, of little chores that you’ll need to perform if you wish to release a software distribution of good quality.
 Though none of these tasks are particularly hard, few of them are interesting.
 And collectively, they can be a real burden and intimidating for newcomers to the world of perl module distributions.
-And if you've written dozens of different modules instead of just your magical armpit shaver, you are in for a world of pain.
+And if you've written dozens of different modules that you have to keep on top of, you are in for a world of pain.

 ## Dist::Zilla Makes Producing Perl Module Software Distributions Easier